skulumani/skulumani.github.io/_posts/2017-12-22-jekyll-setup.md

 Another approach, and the one that this site is using, is to use [Netlify](https://www.netlify.com/).
 It also offers a free web hosting service, but gives you more flexibility and features.

+For example, Netlify will set up your site with a free [Let's Encrypt](https://letsencrypt.org/) certificate, and even automatically update it without any hassle!